Kevin-Ngo/surfevolvergui/README.developer.md

 After creating the "grains", it marks the grains by color, randomly, then dissolves edges between facets of the same color.
 Lastly, it also creates a function that will iterate the surface (move to lower energy) and report qualities about the surface such as area, time, number of sides, etc. The function is called "gogo" and it is important because it is how you simulate growth and also collect data into a text file.

-The *Surface Evolver* is an interactive program, meaning you can continuously pass arguments to it, such as "GOGO" (user-defined).
+The *Surface Evolver* is an interactive program, meaning you can continuously pass arguments to it, such as "gogo" (user-defined).

 **For *Surface Evolver* commands, view the documentation, which can be found [here](http://facstaff.susqu.edu/brakke/evolver/html/evolver.htm).
 It is dense; however, very helpful!
 You will most likely be reading this the majority of the time.
-Refer to the documentation for all *Surface Evolver* commands** a.
+Refer to the documentation for all *Surface Evolver* commands**.
 ### Commands (User-Defined):
 ~~~~
 gogo N